-In relation to students, Blackfriars Hall aims to provide education of excellent quality in Theology, Philosophy, and related disciplines at undergraduate and postgraduate level for able students, irrespective of: age; disability; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; sex; or sexual orientation.
+In relation to students, Blackfriars Hall aims to provide education of excellent quality in Theology, Philosophy, and related disciplines for able students, irrespective of: age; disability; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; sex; or sexual orientation.

 In pursuit of these aims, the Hall and Studium are committed to using their best endeavours to ensure that all of their activities are governed by principles of equality of opportunity, and that all students are helped to achieve their full academic potential.
 This statement applies to recruitment and admissions, to the curriculum, teaching and assessment, to disciplinary procedures, welfare and support services, and to staff development and training.

 This policy statement is supported by the policies and procedures adopted by Blackfriars Hall and Blackfriars Studium for staff and students, the collegiate University’s Code of Practice on harassment, the Code of Practice on harassment for Blackfriars Hall, and the Blackfriars Hall and Blackfriars Studium Race Equality Policy.